gathuku/blog/content/posts/testing-action-mailer-in-rails.md

   end
 end
 ```
-After this ensure you server is running and navigate to route `http://localhost:3000/rails/mailers`.
-All your mailers and sepecific email methods will be listed.
+After this ensure your server is running and navigate to route `http://localhost:3000/rails/mailers`.
+All your mailers and specific email methods will be listed.
 Click `welcome` to view the welcome email design.

 ### Testing